bjpop/gurita/README.md

                         expression True
   --navalues STR        Treat values in this space separated list as NA
                         values.
 Example: --navalues ". - !"
+  --title STR           Plot title.
+By default no title will be added.
 ```

 ## Example test data